 Wait, what about Parking?

 Parking hasn’t been a problem for us, there’s plenty of space to park on the brewery tour lot.
 AB security is also highly visible.
-But if you go with that VIP package they’ll hold a spot for you.
+But if you pay for a VIP package they’ll hold a spot for you.

 So what’s this Tour like?